DataBooster/DbWebApi/README.md

        (e.g. http://BaseUrl/YourDatabase.dbo.prj_GetRule?format=csv)
     or specify in UriPathExtension which depends on your url routing
        (e.g. http://BaseUrl/YourDatabase.dbo.prj_GetRule/csv)
     Notes: CSV response will only return the first (or one specified zero indexed result set in query string: ResultSet=i) result set if your stored procedure has multiple result sets.
-Since CSV content presents as a attachment, so you can specify a filename for convenience by query string: FileName=\[save_as\] (default: \[save_as\].csv).
+Since CSV content presents as an attachment, so you can specify a filename for convenience by query string: FileName=\[save_as\] (default: \[save_as\].csv).

 5. Other MediaTypes
     To support other MediaType, you can create a new class that implements the interface **IFormatPlug**, and register it in your HttpConfiguration.
 Just like following CSV and xlsx did: